dazthecorgi/docs/docs/discover/12-the-alternative-thesis-for-consumer-crypto.md

 In 1975, the Homebrew Computer Club in California envisioned a future where microcomputers would become widely accessible.
 At the time, computers were bulky, expensive, and required deep technical expertise to operate.
 Yet, visionaries such as Steve Jobs and Steve Wozniak saw beyond these barriers and introduced the Apple I, followed by the Apple II.
 Their innovations, which blended user-friendly hardware with an elegant software experience, reshaped the industry.

 IBM initially dismissed personal computers, believing them to be insignificant.
 However, by the early 1980s, it became clear that the consumer computing revolution was unstoppable.
-Apple’s commitment to usability and seamless hardware-software integration laid the foundation for modern personal computing, ultimately leading to the Macintosh in 1984—a device that truly transformed how people interacted with technology.
+Apple’s commitment to usability and seamless hardware-software integration laid the foundation for modern personal computing, ultimately leading to the Macintosh in 1984 — a device that truly transformed how people interacted with technology.

 ### The Blockchain Revolution and Its Bottlenecks